If you’re looking for a specific term, click a letter

 Read how social media impacts freight.

-The process of the production and distribution of commodity.
+The process of the production and distribution of a commodity.

 A large space dedicated to the storage of goods.
 This is usually a type of warehouse.